suranartnc/nextweb/docusaurus/docs/styling/local-styles.md

 }
 ```

-To make this happen, we have to add a babel preset.
+To make it works, we have to add this babel preset.

 ```bash
 {